CD3/UnitConvert/README.md

 A small C++ library, inspired by [`pint`](https://pint.readthedocs.io/en/latest/), for doing runtime unit conversions that interoperates with the `Boost.Units` library.

+A few examples are given below.
+You can also go to the [tutorial](doc/Tutorial.md) for a more detailed description of how to use the library.

 ## Description

 `UnitConvert` provides **runtime** unit conversions.
 This is necessary when, for example, you want to perform a unit conversion based on user input.
 The library